aditi1611/grafana_and_loki/README.md

 3)Click Explore icon

 4)Check existing logs, just open Log labels
-  You can get logs for apps, containers, instances etc
+  You can get logs for apps, containers, instances etc. For example, if you want logs for any specific app, select apps and then select the name of the app.

-Select any to get required logs !!!
+You will have your required logs !!!